AdaCore/spark2014/lrm/source/names-and-expressions.rst

 Operators and Expression Evaluation
 -----------------------------------

-Ada grants implementations the freedom to reassociated a sequence of predefined operators of the same precedence level even if this changes the behavior of the program with respect to intermediate overflow (see Ada 2012 RM 4.5). |SPARK| assumes that an implementation
+Ada grants implementations the freedom to reassociate a sequence of predefined operators of the same precedence level even if this changes the behavior of the program with respect to intermediate overflow (see Ada 2012 RM 4.5). |SPARK| assumes that an implementation